johnballocks398-prog/Asset-Reuploader/README.md

 ### Currently supported assets

 - Animations
-- Audio (paid, join discord)
+- Audio (paid feature, join discord)
-- Meshes (paid)
+- Meshes (paid feature)

 ## Contributing

 ALL contributions are welcome.
-Feel free to make a pull/fork at any time.
+Feel free to make a pull/fork at any time, it's allowed.
 Please read the [contribution guide](https://github.com/kartFr/Asset-Reuploader/blob/main/CONTRIBUTING.md).

 The [discord](https://discord.gg/XTEtUqPTat) does have a dedicated suggestions channel.
 If you do have a feature request please do put it in there.
 But, you do have free will, so choose whichever.